ctnava/rxtechnotes/sop/prescription_intake.md

 - 📝 Handwritten forms (often for controlled substances)
 - 📠 Faxed prescriptions
-- ☎️ Verbal orders (received directly by the pharmacist; entered by technicians)
+- ☎️ Verbal orders (received directly by the pharmacist; entered by technicians after being transcribed into hard copy)
-- 🧾 E-scripts through HIPAA-compliant Electronic Data Interchange (EDI)
+- 🧾 E-scripts through HIPAA-compliant Electronic Data Interchange (EDI); must be printed

-> 📠 For accuracy and improved record keeping, many pharmacies scan the prescription into the pharmacy dispensing system.
+> 📠 For accuracy and improved record keeping, many pharmacies scan the hard copy of prescriptions into the pharmacy dispensing system on top of filing them.

 ## 🗂️ Step 1: Check for Required Elements